 An application will be awarded up to twenty-five (25) points based on a Development Team's prior MHDC performance.
-Significant cost increases, significant additional funding requests, responsiveness, timeliness, compliance with MHDC's Asset Management Division, and consistency over time will be considered.
+Significant cost increases, additional funding requests, responsiveness, timeliness, adherence to MHDC requirements, and compliance with MHDC's Asset Management Division will be evaluated from previous performance through July 31st of the application year.
 Developers, Co-developers, General Contractors, Management Agents and Syndicators will be evaluated as a team and MHDC will consider the prior 5 years.
 An application submitted by a developer with no prior experience with MHDC, but which includes other Development Team members that do have prior experience with MHDC will be evaluated based on the prior performance of the entire Development Team and may earn up to a maximum 25 points.